serraict/dremio-mcp-docker/work/doing.md

 ## Current Task: Make this a standalone project

+**Goal**:
-**Goal**: Create a complete standalone demo that includes Dremio Community Edition with sample data and a test script that validates the MCP integration.
+Create a complete standalone demo that includes Dremio Community Edition so that user and ai agent can work with the data provided by Dremio.

 ### Actionable Steps